diux-dev/cluster/imagenet64/README.md

 First create the proper environment that can run this benchmark.
 This means installing TensorFlow and CUDA if necessary.

+For this, launch an instance on AWS, SSH into it, setup all the proper packages, and then save this instance image as an AMI to use in your experiments.

-For instance, starting from Amazon Ubuntu 16.04 official AMI, might do this
+Starting from Amazon Ubuntu 16.04 official AMI, might do this

 ```
 sudo apt install -y wget python-pip git python-dev jq